Self hosted

 Mastering phpIPAM Docker – The Ultimate Setup Guide

-If you are looking for an excellent IP Address Management solution for your home lab or production environment, phpIPAM is excellent.
-It is free, open-source, and easy to configure using Docker or Docker Compose to get up and running quickly.
+PhpIPAM is a well-known solution for working with IP address management.
+It is free and open-source, and it is also easy to configure using Docker or Docker Compose.
+I like these type of solutions that are easily spun up in a container as it allows getting up and running quickly.
 Let’s look at mastering phpIPAM docker installation and see how you can have an excellent IP address management and network optimization tool.

 What is IP Address Management (IPAM)?